Introduction

 FipA is essential for normal flagellum synthesis, however, the severity of a fipA deletion differed among the three species studied.
 In V. parahaemolyticus, a fipA deletion phenocopies the loss of flhF, and cells no longer synthesize flagella.
 Notably, in the absence of FipA in V. parahaemolyticus, FlhF is still localized at the pole in about a third of the cells.
 Despite this, these cells were still unable to form flagella, strongly suggesting that occurrence of FlhF at the pole alone is not sufficient to trigger flagellum synthesis in the absence of FipA.

 This strict requirement for FlhF has been reported in the closely related V. alginolyticus (Kusumoto et al, 2009).
 On the other hand, in V. cholerae, the requirement for FlhF on flagellation is less strict (Green et al, 2009), and in P. putida and S. putrefaciens even less so: mutants deleted in flhF or fipA of both species can generally still produce flagella and swim (this work; Rossmann et al, 2015).
-In P. putida, a ΔfipA mutant has a phenotype reminiscent to a ΔflhF mutant as both drastically decrease the number of flagella, which may also be delocalized in flhF mutants (Pandza et al, 2003).
-In S. putrefaciens, deletion fipA decreases the number of flagella to a similar extent as a flhF mutation, however, while in the latter case the flagella are frequently delocalized, the flagella remain at a polar postion, when fipA is missing.
+In P. putida, a ΔfipA mutant has a phenotype reminiscent of a ΔflhF mutant as both drastically decrease the number of flagella, which may also be delocalized in flhF mutants (Pandza et al, 2003).
+In S. putrefaciens, deletion of fipA decreases the number of flagella to a similar extent as a flhF mutation, however, while in the latter case the flagella are frequently delocalized, the flagella remain at a polar postion, when fipA is missing.
 Taken together, these results strongly suggest that FipA does not act as a general polarity factor for the full flagellar machinery, but rather it stimulates the activity of FlhF to initiate polar flagellation.

 FipA and HubP affect polarity of FlhF through different mechanisms